 At the end of an academic year senior school students are nominated for a variety of subject awards, academic and progress prizes.
 These are presented at our Founders' Day service and celebration of achievements at the end of the summer term.

-Colours
+School Colours

 Colours are awarded for progress and achievement in Music, Drama and Sport.
-Half colours are presented in a whole school assembly and full colours at a special presentation assembly at the end of the summer term.
+Half colours are presented in a whole school assembly.

 ENRICHMENT OPPORTUNITIES

 Vocal / Instrumental Music Lessons